IBIZA - SANT JOSEP - CALA d'HORT - ES BOLDADO - POST 1

 There are also a few meat dishes, like an excellent cochinillo (suckling pig)

-For dessert, we had a local speciality, greixonera (made from milk, eggs, sugar, cinnamon, lemon and the star ingredient ensaimadas (which contain lard), and has to be saved from the previous day as they soak up, better impregnating, all the flavours) and flaó (a delicious cheesecake made from goats cheese, sugar, lemon and mint)
+For dessert, we enjoyed a local speciality called greixonera, made with milk, eggs, sugar, cinnamon, lemon, and the star ingredient: ensaimadas (vegans be aware, they contain lard).
+The ensaimadas should be saved from the previous day, as they soak up all the flavours better.
+We also had flaó, a delicious cheesecake made from goat cheese, sugar, lemon, and mint.

-It's an excellent place for lunch, after which you can pop down to the beach at Cala d'Hort to wait for the sunset and go for a swim to get rid of your lunchtime excesses, although this is not advisable after too much café caleta!
+It’s a great spot for lunch, after which you can head down to Cala d’Hort beach to watch the sunset.
+You can also take a swim to work off your lunch, although it’s not advisable if you’ve had too much of the dangerously strong café caleta!

 The beach at Cala d’Hort

-In the evening, this place provides an even more romantic setting.
-On clear, full moonlight nights, you can watch the fabulous sunset, which is even more stunning.
+In the evening, this place becomes even more romantic.
+On clear, full-moonlit nights, you can watch a stunning sunset that is absolutely breathtaking.

-It can be hectic in July and August.
-Service is friendly but can sometimes be a little chaotic, but remember, you are here for the food and the view.
-To book, lunch is from 3 p.m., and dinner is from 9 p.m.
-Please note: In the past, they only took cash, but they now accept credit cards (bring some cash, as the credit card machine signal sometimes fails).
+July and August can be quite hectic.
+While the service is friendly, it can sometimes feel a bit chaotic.
+Remember, you’re there for the food and the view.
+To make a reservation, lunch is served starting at 3 pm, and dinner begins at 9 pm.
+Please note that in the past, they accepted only cash, but they now accept credit cards as well.
+However, it’s a good idea to bring some cash, as the credit card machine occasionally has signal issues.

 This picture @FarukGandji